FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/mrs_cluster_v1.md

     console as follows: Register an account and log in to the management console.
     Click Virtual Private Cloud and select Virtual Private Cloud from the left list.
     On the Virtual Private Cloud page, obtain the subnet ID from the list.

-* `cluster_version` - (Optional) Version of the clusters.
-Currently, MRS 1.3.0, MRS 1.5.0,
-    MRS 1.6.3, MRS 1.8.9, and MRS 2.0.1 are supported.
-The latest version of MRS is used by default.
-   Currently, the latest version is MRS 2.0.1.

-* `cluster_type` - (Optional) Type of clusters.
-0: analysis cluster; 1: streaming cluster.
-   The default value is 0.

 * `volume_type` - (Required) Type of disks SATA and SSD are supported.
 SATA: common I/O SSD: super high-speed I/O